Skip to content

 device: "cpu-openmp"

-# Option B: Hide non-OpenMP backends via environment variable
+# Option B: Hide non-OpenMP backends from the AdaptiveCpp runtime

 cmake -S . -B build -DACPP_TARGETS="omp" ...